Integrate Microsoft MCAS with Cloudflare Zero Trust

-Many security teams rely on Microsoft MCAS (Microsoft Cloud App Security), Microsoft's CASB solution, to identify and block threats on the Internet, as well as allow or block access to cloud applications.
-This tutorial covers how to integrate MCAS with Cloudflare for Teams, and create Gateway HTTP policies to ensure visibility and control over data.
+Many security teams rely on Microsoft MCAS (Microsoft Cloud App Security), Microsoft’s CASB solution, to identify and block threats on the Internet, as well as allow or block access to cloud applications.
+This tutorial covers how to integrate MCAS with Cloudflare Zero Trust, and create Gateway HTTP policies to ensure visibility and control over data.

 Microsoft provides an MCAS API endpoint to allow queries to see which applications have been marked as blocked or allowed.
 With an MCAS API call, you can manage a URL category that contains the blocked URLs returned by the API query, and use the output to create a Hostname List that can be used by Gateway HTTP policies to block them.

 In your Microsoft account, you first need to create an API token and URL endpoint to use to query the URLs blocked by MCAS.
 Follow the guide for to generate a new API token and a custom API URL for the API endpoint.

 Once you have the API token and API URL, use curl to get the list of banned applications from Microsoft MCAS:

 curl -v "https://<MCAS API URL>/api/discovery_block_scripts/?format=120&type=banned" -H "Authorization: Token <API token>"

 This will return a list of banned hostnames.
 In this case, Angie’s List is the banned application.

 Processing the output